BigML-CS-UCLA/SpuCo/src/spuco/dev.md

 # Tasks for later

 - [ ] investigate why clustering not solving cmnist - try LeNet, 2 epochs, 5 clusters per class
+- [ ] tune magnitude and variance patch sizes for LeNet on SpuCoMNIST
 - [ ] up/down/etc. sampling using custom sample erm (just need to decide which types of sampling we want), should I change custom sample to do weighted sampling inside it?
 - [ ] add support for existing datasets e.g. waterbirds, mnli, civil comments, celeba - probably just wrappers around wilds?